Thilak-shelby/Ticket_System_SQL/README.md

 ## Contact

-Created by Thilakraj Soundararajan — feel free to reach out for questions or collaboration.
+Created by Thilakraj Soundararajan — feel free to reach out for questions.

 ---